In this FDD Talk post, you’ll learn the following:

 Average Gross Sales for Restaurants That Had Been in Operation for At Least 18 Months

-- Of the 296 Blaze Pizza Restaurants, 166 Franchised Restaurants and 4 Corporate Restaurants: (a) had been in operation for at least 18 months ending December 30, 2018; and (b) were not operated from food courts or traditional malls (the “Reporting Group”).
+- The financial information provided in the following table represents the historical financial performance of the 226 Franchised Restaurants and four Corporate Restaurants that (a) had been in operation for at least 18 months as of December 29, 2019; and (b) were not operated from food courts or traditional malls (“Reporting Group”) for the fiscal year 2019 (December 31, 2018 to December 29, 2019) (“Reporting Period”).